Dry Cleaning (film)

 Dry Cleaning (Nettoyage à sec) is a 1997 drama film directed by Anne Fontaine and written by Fontaine and Gilles Taurand which stars Miou-Miou, Charles Berling, and Stanislas Merhar.
 The film won the Golden Osella for Best Screenplay at the 54th Venice International Film Festival.

 Plot

-Nicole and Jean-Marie Kunstler are a nice, hard working couple who have been married for 15 years.
-They operate a dry cleaning business that keeps them both too busy to change their routine.
+Nicole and Jean-Marie Kunstler are a noble, hard working couple who have been married for 15 years.
+They operate a dry cleaning business.
 They met a brother-sister drag queen performing team, then their lives completely changed.

 Production

 The film is a Cinea, Les Films Alain Sarde and Maestranza Films French-Spanish co-production, with the participation of CNC, and Canal Plus.